no-chris/chord-symbol/README.md

 ## Non functional requirements

 - `TDD`first.
 To meet the guiding principle of `Universality`, `chord-symbol` has a *massive* unit test suite with generated test cases to ensure correct parsing of all possible chords symbols variations.
-- Low entry barriers for community contributions: plain Javascript, little to no dependencies, in-line documentation, 100% code coverage, and contributor guide.
+- Low barriers to entry for community contributors: plain Javascript, little to no dependencies, in-line documentation, 100% code coverage, and contributor guide.

 # Contributor guide